-At the peak of what has since been labelled “logo fatigue,” discerning consumers closed their wallets to Louis Vuitton, demanding more discrete goods, and leading to a several quarters of very slow growth for the Paris-based brand.
+At the peak of what has since been labelled “logo fatigue,” discerning consumers closed their wallets to Louis Vuitton, demanding more discrete goods, and leading to several quarters of very slow growth for the Paris-based brand.

 In re: Off-White

-Maekan co-founder Eugene Kan echoes this notion, saying, "The idea of dilution in fashion is an interesting thing these days.
-We live in an era of different channels and filter bubbles."
-With that in mind, he says, "For however many collabs anybody may do, they are seen by: 1) the brand's target demo, 2) rabid friends of the brand, and then ...
-3) general public."
-And, as Kan aptly notes, "Big brand fans won't care about dilution as much because well, they're fans, right?"
+Maekan co-founder Eugene Kan echoed this notion recently, saying, “The idea of dilution in fashion is an interesting thing these days.
+We live in an era of different channels and filter bubbles.”
+With that in mind, he says, “For however many collabs anybody may do, they are seen by: 1) the brand’s target demo, 2) rabid friends of the brand, and then … 3) general public.”
+And, as Kan aptly notes, “Big brand fans won’t care about dilution as much because well, they’re fans, right?”

 This is beneficial (to a point), as it stands to boost visibility for the cool-guy brand.
 However, at a certain point, will this prove dilutive of the Off-White brand and simply make it less desirable to those who are buying into the main collection and those opting for some of the more affordable collabs?
 Maybe.
 Maybe not.

-The thing is, though, even if dilution exists in 2018 and does set in, Abloh may be uniquely to fight off dilution to an extent, at least.
+The thing is, though, even if dilution exists and does set in, Abloh may be uniquely to fight off dilution to an extent, at least.
 Like him or not, it is difficult to deny that he is inventive when it comes to his brand and its branding.
 Such shifts in direction – from diagonal lines branding to the quotations when consumers began to slowly tired of the former, for instance – may be the key to longevity for Abloh’s brand.